 What is GPX?

-GPX or Greenpeace Extra is a project which allows you to start, run and deliver your own campaign on just about anything, with the technology you need at your fingertips.
+GPX or Greenpeace Extra is a project which allows you to start, run and deliver your own campaign on just about anything, as long as it is limited to India, with the technology you need at your fingertips.
 It can be big or small, heroic or ordinary.
 This is about power to the people.
 If you have an idea to make your community, your school, your local playground or the planet a better place, we offer this platform to assist you.

 How is GPX funded?

 GPX is a project of Greenpeace India.
 It receives no corporate or government funding and is not affiliated with any political party.
 The organisation is funded by individuals like you.
-Greenpeace is a non-profit organisation, with a presence in 40 countries across Europe, the Americas, Asia and the Pacific.
-Greenpeace India has been working on various issues related to the environment, peace and disarmament since 2001.
 Our work in India is focused on four broad campaigns namely, stopping climate change, making agriculture more sustainable, preserving the oceans and preventing another nuclear catastrophe.
 We have built GPX because we know that there are many people with ideas who want to campaign for change, and this platform can help.

 Who can run a campaign?